 Here are some tips to help you plan:

-- Tupperware is great for food storage.
+- Tupperware - is great for food storage.
 Since you must store your cooking supplies in your room, you may want to consider bringing a plastic bin that they all can fit easily into.

-- You may want to consider purchasing a lock box for your important items.
+- Lock Box - You may want to consider purchasing a lock box for your important items.
 While we are confident you and your roommate will get along, we think it is a good idea to keep your valuable items locked so only you have access.
 We are not responsible for any lost/stolen items.

 - Do not bring in items that are dirty or have been discarded (such as furniture left on the street).

+- We recommend that you use luggage with wheels for smooth move in and move out experiences.
 Click Here to view a list of suggested Items to bring.

 For your safety and the safety of others, the following items are prohibited.
-If these are found, there will be a penalty fee of $100.00, disciplinary action will be taken and item(s) will be confiscated, donated or discarded (click here for more information on Outside Furniture, prohibited items and Health and Safety Information).
+If these are found, there will be a penalty fee of $100.00, disciplinary action will be taken and item(s) will be confiscated, donated or discarded (click here for more information on outside furniture, prohibited items, and Health and Safety Information).

 - Illegal substances of any nature

 - Halogen lighting equipment